 Dental restoration information for patients in Edmonton

-A tooth restoration is a treatment option used to restore a decayed, damaged or worn tooth to its normal function and shape.
+A tooth restoration is a treatment used to restore a decayed, damaged or worn out tooth to its normal function and shape.

 Dental restorations are best suited for minor tooth decay, fractures, broken teeth or teeth worn down by grinding.
 More complicated cases will require alternative types of restorative treatment, such as crowns or root canals.